 Year 2 Learning

 Maths and English are the key focus for Year 2 children in the mornings, as well as Phonics through the Read Write Inc program.
 Children are taught Maths through the White Rose Maths scheme with a focus on number and calculation skills.
 In writing the Year 2 children learn through Talk 4 Writing and bring the texts they are learning to life.

-In the afternoons the children are taught the foundation subjects (Science, Geography, History, Art, DT) through our topic based curriculum.
+In the afternoons the children are taught the foundation subjects (Science, Geography, History, Art, DT).
 The children experience this in line with our 'Making A Difference' curriculum and enjoy hands on experiences that in turn result in our children being able to make a difference in the school, local and national community.
 Year 2 children also have PE, Forest School and Computing in the afternoons.